opeoluwa7/task-manager-api/README.md

 - Can be used to create, update and delete tasks.
 - Can be used to help track schedule based on factors like deadline and priority.
 - Registered users can update their own data and delete their account.
+- Users can upload images and retrive them.

 ## API USAGE